Adrenergic blocking agent: Selective beta-2 blocker

-Selective beta 3 blocker
+Selective beta-3 blocker

 Due to the relatively limited study on beta-3 receptor, there is not much development of beta-3 blocker.
 Therefore, there is limited information on the adverse effects caused by beta-3 blocker.

 Contraindications

-Alpha 1 blocker
+Alpha-1 blocker

 As alpha 1 blocker will dilate blood vessels, it lowers the blood pressure.
 Thus, it contraindicate to patients with a history of orthostatic hypotension and in current use of phosphodiesterase inhibitors.
 Moreover, alpha 1 blocker should not be given to patients with heart failure since it expands blood volume.

-Alpha 2 blocker
+Alpha-2 blocker

 There are limited information about the contraindication of alpha-2 blocker, since it has limited clinical uses.

-Beta 1 blocker
+Beta-1 blocker

 Traditionally, Beta-1 blocker has several contraindications, including, recent history of fluid retention without use of diuretics, and complete or second degree of heart block.
 Whilst some studies suggest that there are only minor differences in terms of adverse effect between asthma patients and non-asthma patients, beta-1 blockers are generally not prescribed to asthma patients or patients with chronic obstructive pulmonary disease, due to its potential blockage of beta 2 receptors.
 Additionally, beta1 blocker should not be given to patients with peripheral vascular diseases, diabetes mellitus, since blockage of beta-2 receptors may lead to vasoconstriction and delayed response to hypoglycemia respectively.

-Beta 2 blocker
+Beta-2 blocker

 Beta 2 blocker should be avoided for patients with asthma, COPD as it causes bronchoconstriction.
 It may also increase the chance of hypoglycemic comas in diabetic patients.

-Beta 3 blocker
+Beta-3 blocker

 Due to the relatively limited study on beta-3 receptor, there is not much development of beta-3 blocker.
 Therefore, beta-3 blocker has no clinical use.
 The contraindications of beta-3 blocker can not be observed.

-Overdose effects
+Overdose

-Alpha 1 blocker
+Alpha-1 blocker

 Overdose of alpha-1 blocker will lead to an unopposed parasympathetic activity.
 Symptoms include bradycardia, hypotension, miosis and sedation.

-Alpha 2 blocker
+Alpha-2 blocker

 There is a lack of information regarding toxicity caused by overdose of alpha-2 blocker, due to its limited clinical uses.

-Beta 1 blocker
+Beta-1 blocker

 Toxicity of beta-1 blocker will contribute to symptoms including bradycardia, hypotension, due to its extensive blockage of beta-1 receptor.
-Moreover, overdose of beta-1 blocker may lead to the lost of their selectivity and bind to beta-2 receptor, causing bronchopulmonary symptoms.
+Moreover, overdose of beta-1 blocker may lead to the loss of their selectivity and bind to beta-2 receptor, causing bronchopulmonary symptoms.
 Overdose of lipophilic beta-1 blocker can disturb neurologic functioning, which eventually lead to altered mental states.

 To mitigate the toxicity of Beta-1 blocker, glucagon, salts like calcium and sodium bicarbonate, magnesium sulfate are used to reverse beta-1-blocker effect and treating hypotension respectively.

-Beta 2 blocker
+Beta-2 blocker

 Similar to alpha-2 blocker, there is a lack of information about beta-2 blocker's toxicity, due to its limited clinical uses.

-Beta 3 blocker
+Beta-3 blocker

 Due to the relatively limited study on beta-3 receptor, there is not much development of beta-3 blocker.
 Therefore, there is not much information regarding the toxic effect of beta-3 blocker.